 The elegant suggestion of one 23-year-old Mahurangi grandson who fully intended to vote on 20 September but failed to, is to facilitate voting, online or by app, at any time.
 In the 2014 general election, an unprecedented 0.72 million, or 23% of registered voters, advance-voted, but again, it is highly probable that these were mostly older, more-organised voters.
-Aside from the crippling cost of the current booth-based electoral system, there is no reason why advanced voting should be restricted to 15 polling days ahead of Election Day, nor is there any reason, up until the booths close at 7 pm on the actual election day, that an advance vote shouldn’t be amended.
+Aside from the crippling cost of the current both-based electoral system, there is no reason why advanced voting should be restricted to 15 polling days ahead of Election Day.
+Or, for that matter, any reason, up until the booths close at 7 pm on the actual election day, that an advance vote shouldn’t be amended.

-Such an anytime, advance-voting system, of course, would also need to be an online one.
-With all due respect and credit to Estonia, where a quarter are already voting online, this is another electoral area in which Aotearoa should lead the world.
-Of course whenever online voting is suggested, great concern is professed about the potential for elections to be nefariously manipulated.
-But the reason so much cold water is poured upon online voting is not concern for electoral integrity, but the fear that more people will vote—the same reason behind the feigned Republican concern for voter fraud, which is a barely disguised, ongoing campaign by that party to make it needlessly difficult for America’s poor and black populations to register to vote.
+Such an advance-voting system, of course, would also need to be an online one.
+With all due credit to Estonia, where a quarter are already voting online, this is another electoral area in which Aotearoa should lead the world.
+Of course, whenever online voting is suggested, great concern is professed about the potential for elections to be nefariously manipulated.
+But the reason so much cold water is poured upon online voting is not the professed concern for electoral integrity, but a concern that more people will vote—the same reason behind the feigned Republican concern for voter fraud, which is a barely disguised, ongoing campaign by the party to make it needlessly difficult for America’s poor and black populations to register to vote.

-Anthropogenic global warming will soon test modern civilisation like never before; even the United States military is concerned about what it terms a threat multiplier:
+Anthropogenic global warming will soon test contemporary civilisation like never before; even the United States military is concerned about what it terms a threat multiplier:

 Rising global temperatures, changing precipitation patterns, climbing sea levels, and more extreme weather events will intensify the challenges of global instability, hunger, poverty, and conflict.
 They will likely lead to food and water shortages, pandemic disease, disputes over refugees and resources, and destruction by natural disasters in regions across the globe.